phqchau/but-its-a-meritocracy/README.md

 - Click the Download button on the top right
 - Unzip the file
 - Run the file in the folder to run the game

+@Dave: All the code is in the /But It's A Meritocracy/Assets/Scripts/ folder.